IGEM/SR/4 Edition 3 - Variable volume gasholders storing lighter than air gases

 - have systems and procedures in place to ensure that the exercise of professional judgement by "responsible engineers" is subject to appropriate monitoring and review

-- not require "responsible engineers" to undertake tasks which would necessitate the exercise of professional judgement that is not within their competence.
+- Employers shall not require "responsible engineers" to undertake tasks which would necessitate the exercise of professional judgement that is not within their competence.
 There should be written procedures defining the extent to which "responsible engineers" can exercise their professional judgement.
-When "responsible engineers" are asked to undertake tasks which deviate from this they should refer the matter for higher review.
+When "responsible engineers" are asked to undertake tasks which deviate from this they are to refer the matter for higher review

-1.9 Notwithstanding Sub-Section 1.7, This Standard does not attempt to make the use of any method or specification obligatory against the judgment of the responsible engineer.
-Where new and better techniques are developed and proved, they should be adopted without waiting for the modification of this Standard.
-Amendments to this Standard will be issued when necessary and their publication will be announced in the Journal of the Institution and other publications as appropriate.
+1.15 Notwithstanding Sub-Section 1.12, where new and better techniques are developed and proved, they are to be adopted without waiting for the modification of this Standard.
+Amendments to this Standard will be issued when necessary and their publication will be announced in the Journal of IGEM and other publications as appropriate.

 Scope